 On May 3, 2022, the Company entered into a consulting agreement (the "Consulting Agreement") with Venture North Capital Inc. ("Venture North") to provide strategic marketing, investor relations and capital markets communications services to the Company in compliance with the policies and guidelines of the CSE.
-Venture North will arrange and attend meetings with professional investors, maintain ongoing contact and broaden relationships with the professional investment community on MyndTec's behalf.
-The Consulting Agreement was effective May 3, 2022 for an initial 3-month period ending July 31, 2022, after which it will continue in effect on a monthly basis until terminated upon 30 days written notice given by either the Company or Venture North.
-Pursuant to the Consulting Agreement, the Company will pay Venture North \$6,000 plus applicable taxes per month and grant Venture North 200,000 stock options (the "Options") of the Company.
-Each Option is exercisable into one common share of the Company at an exercise price of \$0.95 per share and the Options will vest at a rate of 25% per nine-months.
+The Investor Relations Consultant arranges and attends meetings with professional investors, to maintain ongoing contact and broaden relationships with the professional investment community on MyndTec's behalf.
+The Consulting Agreement was effective May 3, 2022 at a cost of \$6,000 plus applicable taxes per month, plus Venture North was granted 200,000 stock options (the "Options") of the Company.
+Each Option is exercisable into one common share of the Company at an exercise price of \$0.95 per share and the Options will vest at a rate of 25% per year.
 All vested Options shall be eligible for exercise for a period expiring on the 10th anniversary of the grant date provided that all unvested Options will terminate and expire on the date that the Consulting Agreement is terminated.
 These options were granted on May 3, 2022.
 This contract has been temporarily suspended as of September 15, 2022, pending the outcome of conversations with current shareholders with respect to raising additional capital through a private placement.